FederalCSUMission/atlas-helm-chart/README.md

 # atlas-helm-chart

-This is a Kubernetes Helm Chart that Deploys the Apache Atlas Cluster on Azure Kubernetes Service.
+This is a Kuberntes Helm Chart that Deploys the Apache Atlas Cluster on Azure Kubernetes Service.
 Atlas will use Solr for indexing and Cassandra as Backend Storage.

 # PreRequisites